 When should I replace my Samsung TV?

-Features like 4K or 8K resolution, Dolby atmos, or lifestyle features like Ambient or Art Mode are trending.
-Experts from this industry confirm that TVs are replaced on average every 7 to 8 years.
+Features like 4K or 8K resolution, Dolby Atmos, or lifestyle features like Ambient or Art Mode are trending.

 Personal preferences, budget, or habit play big time into your decision of replacing the TV you are currently enjoying.